Lars Porsena: War against Rome

 Another tale of the war concerns the Roman hostages taken by Porsena as part of the treaty.
 One of the hostages, a young woman named Cloelia, fled the Etruscan camp, leading away a group of Roman virgins.
 Porsena demanded that she be returned, and the Romans consented.
 On her return, however, Porsena was so impressed by her bravery that he asked her to choose half the remaining hostages to be freed.
 She selected all the youngest Roman boys.
-Afterwards the Romans gave Cloelia the unusual honour of a statue at the top of the Via Sacra, showing Cloelia mounted on a horse—that is, as an eques.
+Afterwards it was said that the Romans gave Cloelia the unusual honour of a statue at the top of the Via Sacra, on the way to the Palatium, showing Cloelia mounted on a horse—that is, as an eques, though the statue is also said to be of Valeria.

 Livy also recounts that during his own time, public auctions of goods at Rome were by tradition referred to as "selling the goods of king Porsena", and that this somehow relates to the war with Clusium.
 Livy concludes most likely it is because, when Porsena departed Rome, he left behind as a gift for the Romans his stores of provisions.
+Plutarch states "Porsenna, thus reconciled to the Romans, gave them a fresh instance of his generosity, and commanded his soldiers to quit the camp merely with their arms, leaving their tents, full of corn and other stores, as a gift to the Romans.
+Hence, even down to our time, when there is a public sale of goods, they cry Porsenna’s first, by way of perpetual commemoration of his kindness".

 In 507 BC, Porsena once again sent ambassadors to the Roman senate, requesting the restoration of Tarquinius to the throne.
 Legates were sent back to Porsena, to advise him that the Romans would never re-admit Tarquinius, and that Porsena should out of respect for the Romans cease requesting Tarquinius' readmittance.
-Porsena agreed, telling Tarquinius to continue his exile elsewhere than Clusium.
+Porsena agreed, even asking Tarquinius to continue his exile outside Clusium.
 Porsena also restored to the Romans their hostages, and also the lands of Veii that had been taken from Rome by treaty.
 Livy records that, by these matters, a faithful peace between Porsena and Rome was created.
+A simple and plain brazen statue of Porsenna stood in Rome, by the Senate House.